How To Avoid Unnecessary Tax Burdens

 - Traditional 401k (Spouse 1): $22,500

 - Traditional 401k (Spouse 2): $22,500

 - Savings Account for Down Payment (Joint): $10,000

 Total Annual Savings: $60,000

-In this scenario, each spouse is maxing out their 401k contributions ($19,500 per person in 2020).
-Spouse 1 contributes to a Roth 401k while spouse 2 contributes to a Traditional 401k.
+In this scenario, each spouse is maxing out their Traditional 401k contributions to reduce their taxable income this year.
 They have a goal of buying a house in 6 months, so they contribute to a joint savings account in order to save for a down payment.
-Given their goal to buy a home, they wanted to increase their emergency savings account balance (for unexpected expenses) and contribute $5,000.
 Finally, they take their last $5,000 and contribute to a taxable brokerage account.